-Head and Neck Cancer: Symptoms, Causes And Diagnosis
+Head and Neck Cancer: Symptoms, Causes and Management

-Head and neck cancer includes various types of cancers that affect the mouth, throat, and other parts of the head and neck.
-Chronic sore throat is a common symptom.
+Head and neck cancer encompasses a range of cancers that develop in the mouth, throat, nose, sinuses, and other areas of the head and neck.
+Understanding the risk factors associated with these types of cancers is essential for early diagnosis and effective treatment.

 Types of head and neck cancer: